If you have heard about it and think that you might need it, then you have come to the right place to learn more about the procedure.

 Aftercare of Radiofrequency Ablation

-- Sudden onset cough where you cough up blood
+- Sudden cough and coughing up blood

-- Sudden onset chest pain
+- Sudden chest pain

-- Continuous bleeding in the area where the procedure is done
+- Continuous bleeding in the procedure area

 Conclusion